KxSystems/docs/docs/wp/hdb-analysis/index.md

 26269
 ```

 Ensuring consistent lengths is straightforward but involved; we need to read each column file in each partition.
-We use the `.d` file from the last partition to retrive the columns of interest.
+We use the `.d` file from the last partition to retrieve the columns of interest.
 The `paths` function constructs the full path to the file.
 Once the column has been read, `differ` tells us if any of the counts do not match the previous entry.

 ```q
 al8:{